innovara/sysmotd/sysmotd/README.txt

 [3] https://wiki.debian.org/motd

-Using a patched version of pam\_motd.so would have been the preferred approach, since the script updating the dynamic part of the MOTD only runs when a user logs in.
+Using a patched version of pam\_motd.so would have been the preferred approach since the script updating the dynamic part of the MOTD would only run when a user logged in.
 However, I didn't know how difficult it would be to get a change like that approved for Fedora.
 My assumption was, and still is, that the people behind Fedora or Red Hat know that Debian and Ubuntu are using this dynamic MOTD approach and if they have not implemented it yet, it is because they have some valid reasons.

-In that context, I resorted to use a systemd service to call the script and a timer to call the service, every minute.
+Having made that assumption, I resorted to use a systemd service to call the script and a timer to call the service, every minute.
 However, not all the parts of the script that generate the corresponding part of the MOTD run every minute.